Dispersive determination of fourth generation quark masses: FOURTH GENERATION QUARK MASSES

 The prediction of the fourth generation quark mass $m_{t'}$ proceeds in exactly the same manner.
 The box diagrams governing the mixing of the neutral states $Q\bar u$ and $\bar Q u$ involve the intermediate $db'$, $sb'$ and $bb'$ channels, which are associated with the quark-level thresholds $m_{db'}=m_{b'}$ ($m_d=0$), $m_{sb'}=m_s+m_{b'}$ and $m_{bb'}=m_b+m_{b'}$, and the physical thresholds $M_{db'}=m_\pi+m_{b'}$, $M_{sb'}=m_K+m_{b'}$ and $M_{bb'}=m_B+m_{b'}$, respectively.
+Since a top quark does not form a hadronic bound state, we do not expect that a $b'$ quark will, and keep the quark mass $m_{b'}$ in the hadronic thresholds.
+Certainly, this is an assumption owing to the the uncertain $4\times 4$ CKM matrix element $V_{tb'}$.
 The second term in the curly brackets of Eq.~(\ref{bij}) dominates because of the large ratio $(m_i^2+m_j^2)/m_W^2\approx m_{b'}^2/m_W^2$.
 The behaviors of Eq.~(\ref{bij}) in the threshold regions with $m_Q\sim m_{ij}$ are approximated by Eq.~(\ref{as2}), with the first line for the $db'$ channel and the second line for the $sb'$ and $bb'$ channels.
 The appropriate replacements of the masses $m_{c,t}$ by $m_{s,b,b'}$ are understood.
 The modified integrands for the dispersion integrals in Eq.~(\ref{it0}) and their expressions near the thresholds $m_Q\sim m_{ij}$ follow Eqs.~(\ref{mi2}) and (\ref{p22}), respectively, also with the first lines for the $db'$ channel and the second lines for the $sb'$ and $bb'$ channels.
 We then acquire the indices